Shrivatsa2003/Neighbrly/README.md

 | Storage      | Cloudinary (for photos)    |

 ---
-## 📊 Below is the database schema diagram illustrating the key entities and their relationships in the application. 🔗
+## 📊 Below is the database schema diagram illustrating the key entities. 🔗

 ![Screenshot 2025-06-23 165758](https://github.com/user-attachments/assets/2113082b-3f47-4e37-ba0d-469a277dde8a)